katsuhisamaruyama/jxplatform2/README.md

 JxPlatform2 creates a PDG from a CFG for each method existing in Java source code.

 * PDGStore - Stores a collection of PDGs created from CFGs
-* PDG - Provides information about a PDG
+* PDG (extends CommonCFG) - Provides information about a PDG of a method or a field
-* ClDG - Provides information about a class dependence graph (ClDG)
+* ClDG (extends CommonCFG)- Provides information about a class dependence graph (ClDG) a PDG of a method or a class
-* SDG - Provides information about a system dependence graph (SDG)
+* SDG (extends CommonCFG) - Provides information about a system dependence graph (SDG) the whole source code

 Each PDG consists of nodes and edges between two nodes.